bombchus/z64-music-wiki/docs/advanced/tuning.md

 As an example if our sample has a root key of 72 (C6) with a sample rate of 32000 Hz and we want it to play 60 (C5) then we need to achieve a note speed of 0.5 for our sample to be tuned to the correct pitch; to do this we multiply 1 by 0.5, with 0.5 being the tuning float we would use as with — tuning the note speed is equal to the tuning float value.

 !!! info
-    For Key-Based tuning your note speeds are manually caculated per key, as every drum and sound effect has a single sample assigned to a single specific key on the MIDI keyboard, where the tuning float is equal to the note speed, as the note speed of your sample's root key is always assumed to be equal to 60 (C5)'s note speed.
+    For Key-Based tuning note speeds are manually caculated per key, as every drum and sound effect has a single sample assigned to a single specific key on the MIDI keyboard, where the tuning float is equal to the note speed, as the note speed of the sample's root key is always assumed to be equal to 60 (C5)'s note speed.

 ## Tuning Calculation